mrooney/pbdeploy/README.md

 pbdeploy (port-based deploy) is a script for simplifying the deployment of your application, including starting/restarting/stopping processes, as well as handling pre/post steps like installing requirements, running database migrations, and running tests.

+to install: `pip install pbdeploy`

+usage
+===
-to install: `pip install pbdeploy`.
-You can now run `pbdeploy` from any directory you place a `settings_deploy.py` file in, documented below.
+Simply run `pbdeploy` from any directory you place a `settings_deploy.py` file in, documented below.

+You can run `pbdeploy --quick` to skip running before/after scripts, and `pbdeploy stop` to stop any services managed by pbdeploy.

 philosophy
 ===